-When you are in the market for a new paintball gun, you need to be certain that you are not only going to get the best paintball gun for your own style of gameplay, but you get the top-rated and most reliable paintball marker available.
+When you are in the market for the best paintball gun, you need to be certain that you are not only going to get the best paintball marker for your own style of gameplay, but you get the top-rated and most reliable paintball marker available.

 With the array of styles, fire power, and even cost, it is easy to get swept up in all of the options, making it impossible to be confident that you are choosing the right one.

 No matter what paintball experience you have or what type of game you enjoy the most, the perfect marker is out there.

 We have created the ultimate, killer paintball gun buying guide of the top paintball guns, giving you an easier time to commit to the perfect marker for you.
 We will break down all of the major features that you should be looking at in a good paintball gun, including its design, fire power, and how best each marker would be used.

 Unless you have a tight budget, cost should not be your determining factor over which is the best paintball gun because even some of the lowest-priced markers are better than the most expensive models out there.